Insights / Building flexibility into your electrical assets

 Building flexibility into your electrical assets

-Of all the potential efficiencies you can implement, energy efficiency is one of the most important: it can play a major role in meeting your financial and environmental targets.
+Energy efficiency’s particularly important as it can play a major role in meeting your financial and environmental targets.

-The key is creating and managing flexibility in how you use – and, potentially, generate – your electricity.
+It involves creating and managing flexibility in how you use – and, potentially, generate – your electricity.

 Building flexibility into your electrical assets - Hero Image